-They Only Come Out at Night - kindle ebook by F.M.
+They Only Come Out at Night - horror kindle ebook promotion by F.M.
 Kearney

 When most tourists think of the New York City subway, images of Times Square, Grand Central and Penn Station will undoubtedly come to mind.
 These are huge, noisy hubs filled with thousands of people orchestrating a daily ballet of controlled chaos.
 However, the subway system is comprised of 468 stations – the vast majority of which exhibit the exact opposite environment.
 Located mainly in the outer boroughs (outside of Manhattan), most of these stations are dimly lit, sparsely populated and eerily quiet…and that’s in the middle of the day.
 In fact, some sections of these stations have been permanently closed off to the public – presumably because they were deemed too dangerous.
 With so much great material to work with, I’ve often wondered why the subway isn’t regularly used as a set location for horror movies.